 Scheduled Drug Routing

-The options on the Scheduled Drugs tab allows users to individually define how various, prescribed meds of differing schedules will be handled.
+The options on the Rx Transmission tab allows users to individually define how various, prescribed meds of differing schedules will be handled.
 There is much confusion here.
 At a national level, electronic transfer of any scheduled medications is illegal in all states.
 However, many state pharmacy boards allow for direct, manual faxing of some scheduled meds.

-NOTE: Users in almost every state have asked that we allow for initial faxing of scheduled meds (containing an image of their signature) from SOAPware.
-If you choose to do this, implement workflows to subsequently provide pharmacies with a signed, hard-copy, paper prescription as a follow-up.
-The DEA is likely to announce rules that will allow electronic transmission of scheduled meds sometime in 2011.
+*NOTE: Users in almost every state have asked that we allow for initial faxing of scheduled meds (containing an image of their signature) from SOAPware.
+If the user chooses to do this, the user should implement workflows to subsequently provide pharmacies with a signed, hard-copy, paper prescription as a follow-up.
+The DEA is likely to announce rules that will allow electronic transmission of scheduled meds in the future.